xihuanxiaorang/notes/README.md

 > An alert of type 'warning' using global style 'callout'.

 > [!ATTENTION|style:flat]
+> An alert of type 'attention' using special style 'flat'.

+> [!important]
-> An alert of type 'attention' using global style 'callout'.
+> An alert of type 'important' using global style 'callout'.

 ## PlantUML示例